strvcom/dbt-workshop/chapters/04/marts.md

 :::{admonition} `dbt run --select [model_folder/model_name]`
 :class: tip
-You can add flag `--select` to `dbt run` command and specify model name or model folder to execute only subset of models.
+You can add argument `--select` to `dbt run` command and specify model name or model folder to execute only subset of models.
  ![title](../../images/gifs/dbt_marts.gif)
 :::